sc4311/JupyterVox/PyASTVox/doc/style_guide.md

 1. default: Read as "While loop with test" + test + "The loop body is" + body + "The code after loop ends is" + orelse.
 E.g.,
     1. while (a>b): return;: "While loop with test, a- greater than b.
 The loop body is. return."

+## ast.If
+1. default: Read as "If statement with test" + test + "If true, the code is." + body + "If false, the code is." + orelse.
+E.g.,
+    1. if (a>b): return;: 'If statement with test, a- greater than b..
+If true, the code is. return. '

 ## Builtin Function
 ### Range
 1. default: Based on arguments: